INFO442C-WIN2024/Group-5/README.md

 Husky Connect is a website designed to connect UW students looking for study partners.
 We created this app to help students find the study help they need, and to help foster a positive, academic community for students.

+Our tech stack includes:
+HTML/CSS, JS, React for the draft
+NextJS, Tailwind, heroui, and Vercel for final styling and hosting Firebase for the backend

 Our final MVP product can be found here: https://husky-connect-h1tr.vercel.app/